Supporting Long-Term Oral Health

 Do I still need to visit the dentist regularly with implants?

 Yes, regular dental visits are still important even after dental implants have been placed and healed.
 Aftercare for dental implants includes more than daily brushing and flossing.
 Regular visits allow for professional cleaning, X-rays if needed, and early detection of any changes.
-This ongoing care supports long-term function and comfort.
+This ongoing care may assist in maintaining implant function and detecting changes early.

 Your dental team can also provide guidance on how to look after dental implants at home.
 This may include tips on cleaning tools and daily habits to help reduce the risk of complications.
-Routine visits support the health of your implant and your overall oral care over the long term.
+Routine visits are an important part of monitoring your implant and overall oral health over time.

 Book Your Appointment Online or Call Our Bunbury Dental Clinic Today